arve0/master/thesis.md

 could be adjusted for other microscope that has the ability to scan and export images by a communication interface.

+How a collected dataset along with its outcome can be used in machine learning has been briefly illustrated, an area of research that most certainly brings exciting analysis possibilities to the table.

 # Appendix